Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 - Editor – as per Reporter but with additional rights to approve or edit certain content for specific organisational units.

-- Administrator – an administrative staff member in a central support department with rights beyond Editor and for all organisational units.
-Some Administrator rights apply to specific tasks or content, some apply to the entire system.
+There are also central Administrators with rights beyond Editor and for all organisational units, some for specific tasks or content, some for the entire system.

 How do I get log-in access to Pure?